danord24/laravel-pdf-api/README.md

 - visibility - public or private with a time sensitive URL
 - json - any JSON you want to store to do text replacement for dynamically generated documents. *Coming Soon*

-The visibility field allows you to specify whether you want the document to be publically visibile on the Internet or private, which can only be accessed via a signed url.
+The visibility field allows you to specify whether you want the document to be publically visible on the Internet or private, which can only be accessed via a signed url.

-If you want to make a document private, you can also specifiy a duration field which makes the signed URL exipre after a time period you specifiy in minutes.
+If you want to make a document private, you can also specifiy a `duration: 10` field which makes the signed URL exipre after a time period you specifiy in minutes.

 ### Streaming the PDF